housepower/clickhouse_sinker/docs/configuration/config.md

       "blackList": "@"
     },

+    // PrometheusSchema expects each message is a Prometheus metric(timestamp, value, metric name and a list of labels).
+    "prometheusSchema": true,
+    // the regexp of labels black list, fields match promLabelsBlackList are not considered as part of labels column in series table
+    // Requires PrometheusSchema be true.
+    "promLabelsBlackList": "",

     // shardingKey is the column name to which sharding against "shardingKey": "",
     // shardingStripe take effect if the sharding key is numerical